sby1ce/bvsrwg-template/README.md

 # Templating
 Things to look out for, in the order of relevance
 1. There is an `src/routes/Example.svelte` file that showcases how one exports WebAssembly to TypeScript (or JavaScript) in Svelte
-2. You need an `onMount` in order for `bun run dev` build to fetch WebAssembly properly.
+2. You need an `onMount` in order for `bun --bun run dev` build to fetch WebAssembly properly.
 3. Unfortunately, all the functions you import from WebAssembly have to be declared as variables
 4. That means, because `.wasm` is imported asynchronously, you need to satisfy `CallableFunction` interface on declaration, otherwise Vite server complains
 5. You need to add `server.fs.allow: [<your Rust directory>/pkg]` to `vite.config.ts`, see the file